levon003/levon003.github.io/_posts/2026-06-28-bsky-link-history.md

 ---

 I had Claude Opus 4.8 vibe-code a nightly CI job to maintain a [list of every link I've liked on Bluesky](/bsky-links/).
-My goal here was to make a reading list I can consult and search even if people delete later their posts, and I also have the benefit of additional metadata for articles and papers courtesy of [Citoid](https://www.mediawiki.org/wiki/Citoid).
+My goal here was to make a reading list I can consult and search even if people later delete their posts, and I also wanted to capture additional metadata for articles and papers by using [Citoid](https://www.mediawiki.org/wiki/Citoid).

 ![Most-liked domains and Bluesky accounts](/images/bsky_reading_list_summary.png){:style="display:block; height: auto; max-width: 50%; margin-left: auto; margin-right: auto;"}
 *My most-liked domains and Bluesky accounts, as of June 2026.
 Updated nightly on [the list](/bsky-links/).*